|Income Taxes in Retirement

 Let’s take a look at our own situation as an example.
 Before retirement, our

 average annual income tax as a percentage of gross salary was roughly 25%.

 This is based on taking the average of the annual income taxes we paid from

 1990 to 2006, including all federal, state, social security, and Medicare taxes.

 By comparison, during the eight years since we retired early in 2007, we have

-typically paid 0% -- that's zero dollars -- in income taxes.
+typically paid 0% to 5% in income taxes.

 This illustrates how precipitously income taxes can drop once you’re no longer

 earning wages.
 In our final working years we were paying nearly $40,000 per